riquelmemontijo/library/README.md

 Documentation
 =================

-To access the documentation, just paste this url in your browser: http://localhost:8080/swagger-ui/index.html
+To access the documentation, just paste this url in your browser while the app is running in your machine: http://localhost:8080/swagger-ui/index.html

 <hr>